zderApfel/RoU/README.md

 Melee:

 * +1 melee damage
 * +0.5% melee crit chance

 Shooting:

 * -2% recoil
 * +0.5% reload speed

 Health:

 * +2% maximum stamina
 * +2% BP damage resistance

 Agility:

 * +1% movement speed
 * +1% melee speed

 Charisma:

 * +2% discount at vendors
 * +1% to dialogue checks

 In addition, there's a couple additional attributes that apply only to NPCs

 * Reputation: Represents the NPCs opinion of the player character
 * Loyalty: Represents a mercenaries loyalty to the cause

-* Cowardice (hidden): The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*
+* Cowardice [CONFIDENTIAL]: The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*

-### Legendary Attributes
+### Legendary Attributes [CONFIDENTIAL]

 For any attribute that's at level 20, you can continue training that attribute with a 1% chance to gain a legendary attribute.
 Only one legendary attribute can be acquired per character, and cannot be removed.